Fishing Offshore Reefs & Shipwrecks

 Spearfishing on Reefs and Shipwrecks

 Spearfishing natural reefs, shipwrecks, and artificial reefs around Florida is a popular sport.
-Spearfishing "Is Allowed" in all counties around Florida EXCEPT Collier and Monroe Counties (east of Long Key Bridge).
-There are also special Marine Zones where spearfishing is NOT Allowed.
+Spearfishing "Is Allowed" in all counties around Florida EXCEPT Monroe County (Key Largo to Long Key Bridge).
+There are also special Marine Zones and many state parks where spearfishing is NOT Allowed.
 We detail Marine Zones below that have their own special rules.
 Again, always research the rules of the AREA you will be spearfishing before venturing out on our waters.

 Visit our Fishing Regulations for Spearfishing for the State of Florida rules.